yesco/w.ORIC-PAINT/README.md

 - various `brush`es
   - line diagonal down circle square
 - `spray 5` (%) using the current "brush"-shape
 - *unique:* unlimited "mixing" of colors, just select the color and paint!
 Undo, if you didn't like it.
+See more detail in the manual/help.
 - `load` HIRES screens from file
 - `tap` to save the HIRES screen to a tap-file
    *Note:* for some reason the webbrowser add .txt to the name, lol